 Also keep in mind that as you are designing or redesigning your brand to try and have fun with the process.
 Your brand reflects whom you are and gives you the opportunity to really think about what that means and how you want the world to view your work.

 We would like to thank the following for allowing us to use examples from their websites and images in the making of this article:

-Keywords: Dan Ballard, Debbie Virgin Shook, Joseph Roybal, Julio Larregoity, Laura Tillinghast, Photographers Corner, Satureyes, Shari Warren, The Amalgamates, Tiree Dawson, Wild Plum photograhy, Zenfolio, branding, logo, styles, web design
+Keywords: Dan Ballard, Debbie Virgin Shook, Joseph Roybal, Julio Larregoity, Laura Tillinghast, Photographer's Corner, Photographers Corner, Satureyes, Shari Warren, The Amalgamates, Tiree Dawson, Wild Plum photograhy, Zenfolio, branding, logo, styles, web design

 Still waiting for Google Translator to be added.
 It ain't perfect, but nothing is.
 Its much better than nothing!

 No comments posted.